ciao-project/ciao/README.md

 An additional set of componentry provides [ciao network](https://github.com/01org/ciao/blob/master/networking) connectivity for workload instances and insures tenant isolation.
+Workloads (whether container or VM) are automatically placed in a unified L2 network, one such network per tenant.

 A [cli](https://github.com/01org/ciao/tree/master/ciao-cli) and
 [webui](https://github.com/01org/ciao-webui) are available.